ARBML/masader/README.md

 ## Contribution
 The catalogue will be updated regularly.
-If you want to add a new dataset, feel free to follow the instructions and update the [sheet](https://docs.google.com/spreadsheets/d/11ZBav_z0IAXlKmvoEAGRq-ZdobgP5boYtbvtK3YWVqo/edit?usp=sharing).
+If you want to add a new dataset, use this [form](https://forms.gle/JnMrJjHumT6ktK9cA).

 ## Collaborative Work